MortenKrebs/Trajectories_in_schizophrenia/markdown/Analysis_description.md

 sample_dist <- dt_pop[pid %in% diagdates_random$pid,.N,c("year","gender")]
 ```

-Distribution of age and gender in the Danish population publicly available from [Statistics Denmark](www.statistikbanken.dk):
+To estimate sampling probability, the distribution of age and sex in the Danish population was obtained (publicly available from [Statistics Denmark](www.statistikbanken.dk)).

 ``` r
 DK_pop <- data.table("year"=1981:2005,